-Each semester students can apply to work with dedicated writing tutors -- peer writing mentors -- with whom they meet weekly for the duration of the semester.
+Each semester students can apply to work with dedicated writing tutors -- peer writing tutors -- with whom they can meet weekly for the duration of the semester.
 Trained graduate and undergraduate tutors are available to work with undergraduate students who feel that their writing is not effectively communicating the depth and quality of their thoughts and ideas.

 - consider questions about depth of analysis, organization, thesis statements, audience expectations, paragraph development, stylistics, or sentence structure.